The Price Is Right: Hosts

 On October 31, 2006, Barker announced that he would retire from the show at the end of season 35.
 In March 2007, CBS and FremantleMedia began a search for the next host of the show.
 Carey, who was hosting Power of 10 at the time, was chosen and, in a July 23, 2007, interview on Late Show with David Letterman, made the announcement.
 Carey's first show aired October 15, 2007.
-Barker made three guest appearances after Carey took over as host: on the April 16, 2009 episode to promote his autobiography, Priceless Memories, on December 12, 2013, as part of "Pet Adoption Week" that coincided with his 90th birthday, and on the episode which aired on April Fools' Day in 2015, his final appearance on the show, where he hosted the first One Bid and pricing game as part of April Fool's Day.
+Barker made three guest appearances after Carey took over as host: on the April 16, 2009 episode to promote his autobiography, Priceless Memories; on December 12, 2013, as part of "Pet Adoption Week" that coincided with his 90th birthday; and on the episode which aired on April Fools' Day in 2015, his final appearance on the show, where he hosted the first One Bid and pricing game as part of April Fool's Day.

 The 2013 April Fools' show featured Carey and announcer George Gray modeling the prizes while the show's models performed hosting and announcing duties for the day.
 On the April Fools' Day episode in 2014, Craig Ferguson, Carey's former castmate from The Drew Carey Show, and Shadoe Stevens hosted and announced, swapping places with Carey and Gray, who had performed those roles on the previous night's episode of The Late Late Show.
 The 2015 April Fools' episode featured the last of Barker's three post-retirement appearances on the show, where he hosted the first One Bid and pricing game before turning it over to Carey.

 Announcers

 George Gray is the show's fourth announcer and has held this role since December 2010.

 Johnny Olson, the announcer for many Goodson-Todman shows of the era, was the program's first announcer until his death in October 1985.
 Olson was replaced by Rod Roddy in December 1985, who remained with the program until shortly before his death in October 2003.
 Los Angeles meteorologist Rich Fields took over as the announcer in April 2004 and stayed on until the end of season 38 in August 2010.
-Following a change of direction and a search for an announcer with more experience in improvisational comedy, George Gray became announcer in December 2010, and was permanently made as the show's fourth announcer in April 2011.
+Following a change of direction and search for an announcer with more experience in improvisational comedy, George Gray became announcer in December 2010, and was permanently made as the show's fourth announcer in April 2011.

 During periods in which a permanent announcer was not filling the role, a number of announcers auditioned for the position.
 In addition to Roddy, Gene Wood, Rich Jeffries, and Bob Hilton auditioned to replace Olson.
 Burton Richardson, Paul Boland and Randy West substituted for Roddy during his illnesses.
 In addition to West and Richardson, Daniel Rosen, Art Sanders, Roger Rose, Don Bishop, and Jim Thornton also auditioned for the role eventually filled by Fields.
 Richardson substituted for Fields while he recovered from laryngitis in December 2006.
 In addition to Gray, JD Roberto, Jeff B. Davis, Brad Sherwood, David H. Lawrence XVII, and Steve White also auditioned for the role.